 Johnston Canyon Bungalows

-The only place to stay at the famous Johnston Canyon are the Johnston Canyon Bungalows.
-They are one of the best (and only) places to stay on the Bow Valley Parkway and offer the most charming cabins to enjoy.
+For a really cozy Banff cottage rental, you should consider the Johnston Canyon Bungalows.
+This is the only place to stay at the famous Johnston Canyon.
+They are one of the best (and only) places to stay on the Bow Valley Parkway and offer the most charming Banff cabins to enjoy.